andrechristikan/ack-nestjs-boilerplate/README.md

 		}
 		```

-	Note if you want to switch logger to off, simply you can change the setting in `src/config/app.config.ts` to `off`
+	If you want to switch logger to off, simply you can change the setting in `src/config/app.config.ts` to `off`

 	```ts
 	export default (): Record<string, any> => ({